I shall light a candle of

 expand, spread, be fecund and multiply?
 Is it to be used as a tool

-or an agency of some sort?
+or an agency of some sort, like an army?
 Is it harvested in some way

-by the creator?
+by the creator, like a crop or stock?
 Or, is it to amuse or entertain the Creator?
 Are we part of

 a great experiment?
-Or part of the universes amusement park?
+Or part of the universe's freak show in an amusement park?

 Here's another angle on it.
 In the final analysis, after any and